nate1280/BeatSaber-SimpleSongOutput/README.md

 Default output is:

-%songname%%songsubname: - % by %levelauthorname% on %difficulty%
+`%songname%%songsubname: - % by %levelauthorname% on %difficulty%`

 Available options:

+String | Replacement Value
+-|-
-%time%				- The current time, formatted hh:mm
+`%time%` | The current time, formatted hh:mm
-%longdate%			- The current time, formatted hh:mm:ss
+%longdate% | The current time, formatted hh:mm:ss
-%date%				- The current date, formatted yyyy/MM/dd
+%date%` | The current date, formatted yyyy/MM/dd
-%lf%				- A linefeed
+%lf%` | A linefeed
-%songname%			- The song name
+%songname%` | The song name
-%songsubname%		- Secondary song name, not all have this
+%songsubname%` | Secondary song name, not all have this
-%songauthorname%	- The author of the song
+%songauthorname%` | The author of the song
-%levelauthorname%	- The mapper
+%levelauthorname%` | The mapper
-%difficulty%		- The difficulty being played
+%difficulty%` | The difficulty being played
-%songbpm%			- Beats per minute of the song
+%songbpm%` | Beats per minute of the song
-%notejumpspeed%		- NJS of the map
+%notejumpspeed%` | NJS of the map
-%notescount%		- Number of notes in the map
+%notescount%` | Number of notes in the map
-%bombscount%		- Number of bombs in the map
+%bombscount%` | Number of bombs in the map
-%obstaclescount%	- Number of obstacles in the map
+%obstaclescount%` | Number of obstacles in the map

-All fields can also be optionally prefixed by adding text after a colon as an example, %songsubname: - %, this will prefix songsubname with a " - " if its not empty.
+All fields can also be optionally prefixed by adding text after a colon as an example,` %songsubname: - %`, this will prefix songsubname with a `" - "` if its not empty.

 To change this, simply modify the settings file.

 You can also output a song's cover into a thumbnail, this is by default turned off and can be enabled in the settings.
-Also, this thumbnail is auto resized (by default) to 256x256 pixels, and is adjustable via the settings file manually (a restart of beat saber is required after changing it)
+Also, this thumbnail is auto resized (by default) to `256x256` pixels, and is adjustable via the settings file manually (a restart of beat saber is required after changing it)

-You can also override the location, and filenames for the output, the defaults get placed in UserData\SimpleSongOutput\, you can specify a full path to put them elsewhere on your computer.
+You can also override the location, and filenames for the output, the defaults get placed in `UserData\SimpleSongOutput\`, you can specify a full path to put them elsewhere on your computer.

 Another feature is using a template file instead of the format string.
 You can